 Enablers of business acumen

-Read the right things: Subscribe to essential business publications/blogs like the Fortune, Harvard Business Review, The Economist or FT.
-Regularly scan these for relevant articles on business trends, policies, and market insights.
-Identify at least three key takeaways per issue that relate to your business.
+Read the right things: Subscribe to essential business publications like Fortune, Harvard Business Review, or The Economist.
+Identify three key takeaways per issue.

-Listen to the right things: Occasionally listen to podcasts, programs or even channels that provide continuous coverage and analysis, such as interviews with leaders and industry reviews.
-Listen to a few podcasts or programmes weekly so you can stay informed on vital business information and developments.
+Listen to the right things: Listen to podcasts or programs weekly to stay informed on vital business information and developments.

-Connect with your industry: Engage with your industry’s national association(s).
-Join and participate in their events, conferences, and publications.
-This will provide specific industry insights and networking opportunities with other professionals.
+Connect with your industry: Engage with your industry’s national associations and participate in their events and conferences.

-Understand business models: Analyse successful and unsuccessful businesses to refine your ideas about what works and does not.
-Use these insights to develop a framework for evaluating business scenarios.
+Understand business models: Analyse successful and unsuccessful businesses to refine your framework for evaluating scenarios.

-Deep dive your business: Study your organisation’s annual and financial reports.
-Seek guidance from internal financial experts to interpret these documents.
-Try and discuss strategic plans with the strategic planning team to understand mission-critical functions and organisational goals.
+Deep dive your business: Study annual and financial reports; consult internal experts to interpret these documents and strategic plans.

-Build your expertise: Consult with internal or external business experts to learn their key considerations.
-Organise business data into categories for easier recall and devise key questions to evaluate business issues.
+Build your expertise: Consult with internal or external experts to learn their considerations and organize business data for easier recall.

 “The essence of strategy is choosing what not to do.” – Michael Porter